 What happens next?

-At the appointment you will be provided with contact details for Macmillan Clinical Nurse Specialist / Transplant Coordinator.
+At the appointment you will be provided with contact details for Macmillan Clinical Nurse Specialist and Transplant Coordinator.
 If you have any questions about the information you have been given you can contact them with any questions you may have.
-The Doctor will explain when you need to attend the Queen’s Centre for your next appointment.
+The doctor will explain when you need to attend the Queen’s Centre for your next appointment.

-Should you require further advice on the issues contained within this leaflet, please do not hesitate to contact the Macmillan Clinical Nurse Specialist Team on Tel: 01482 461087
+Should you require further advice on the issues contained within this leaflet, please do not hesitate to contact the Macmillan Clinical Nurse Specialist Team (01482) 461087

 General Advice and Consent